Data Processing

 The following definitions will be taken into account for the purposes of this policy:

-Successor: the person who has succeeded another, due to their death (also understood as heirs or legatees).
+Successor: is a person who has succeeded another due to their death (can also be understood as heirs or legatees).

-Personal Data: any information linked or that may be associated with one or more specific or determinable individuals.
+Personal Data: any information linked or that can be associated with one or several determined or determinable natural persons.

-Public Data: data that the law or the Constitution defines as such, as well as any that are not semi-private or private.
+Public Data: data that the law or Constitution determines as such, as well as all those that are neither semi-private nor private.

-Private Data: is data of an intimate or reserved nature that is solely pertinent to the information holder.
+Private Data: is data that, due to its intimate or reserved nature, is only relevant to the information holder.

-Semi-private Data: data that is neither intimate, reserved, nor public and whose knowledge or disclosure may interest not only the holder but a certain sector or group of people.
+Semi-private Data: is data that does not have an intimate, reserved, or public nature, and whose knowledge or disclosure may interest, not only its holder, but a certain sector or group of people.

-Sensitive Data: data that affects the holder's privacy or whose misuse can lead to discrimination.
+Sensitive Data: is data that affects the holder’s privacy or whose misuse can lead to discrimination.

-Data Processing Manager: a natural or legal person, public or private, who processes personal data on behalf of the data controller.
+Data Processing Manager: a natural or legal person, public or private, who by itself or in association with others, processes personal data on behalf of the data controller.

-Data Controller: a natural or legal person, public or private, who processes personal data.
+Data Controller: a natural or legal person, public or private, who by itself or in association with others, is responsible for the processing of personal data.

-Data Subject: a natural person whose personal data is subject to processing.
-For TWC, data subjects include clients, users, collaborators, suppliers, partners, shareholders, visitors, our stakeholders, and any other individual whose data is processed by TWC, either directly or indirectly.
+Holder: a natural person whose personal data is processed.
+For TWC, holders of the information are clients, users, collaborators, suppliers, allies, shareholders, visitors, our stakeholders, and any other natural person whose data is processed by TWC, whether directly or indirectly.

-Data Transfer: occurs when the personal data controller and/or processor, located in Colombia, sends the information or personal data to a recipient, who is also responsible for data processing and is located inside or outside the country.
+Data Transfer: occurs when the controller and/or person in charge of processing personal data, located in Colombia, sends the information or personal data to a receiver, which in turn is the processing controller and is located inside or outside of the country.

-Data Transmission: the processing of personal data that implies the communication of such data within or outside Colombia, so a processor conducts treatment on behalf of the controller.
+Data Transmission: processing of personal data that involves the communication of these within or outside the territory of Colombia, with the purpose for a manager to process it on behalf of the controller.

 Processing: any operation or set of operations on personal data, such as collection, storage, use, circulation, or suppression.

-TWC is committed to the information holders to process their personal data following these principles:
+TWC commits to the information holders to process their personal data in accordance with the following principles:

-Principle of legality in data processing: TWC is aware that the processing referred to in Law 1581 of 2012 is a regulated activity that must comply with what is established in it and in other provisions that develop it.
+Principle of Legality in Data Processing: TWC is aware that processing referred to in Law 1581 of 2012 is a regulated activity, which must adhere to what is established in it and other provisions that develop it.

-Purpose principle: TWC will process data with a legitimate purpose, according to the Constitution and the Law, which will be informed to the holder.
+Principle of Finality: TWC will process data with a legitimate purpose, in accordance with the Constitution and the Law, which will be informed to the holder.

-Principle of accuracy or quality: the information subject to processing must be truthful, complete, up-to-date, verifiable, and comprehensible.
-In TWC, the processing of data that is fragmented or that induces error is prohibited.
+Principle of Truthfulness or Quality: the information subject to processing must be truthful, complete, updated, verifiable, and comprehensible.
+TWC prohibits the processing of data that is fractioned or induces error.

-Principle of transparency: TWC knows that data holders have the right to obtain information at any time and without restrictions about the existence of data concerning them.
+Principle of Transparency: TWC acknowledges that data holders have the right to obtain information concerning them at any time and without restrictions.

-Principle of access and restricted circulation: processing is subject to the limits arising from the nature of personal data, according to the provisions of Law 1581 of 2012 and the Constitution.
-In this sense, processing can only be done by persons authorized by the holder and/or by persons provided for by law.
-Except for public information, TWC will not make personal data available on the Internet or other mass dissemination or communication media, unless access is technically controllable to provide a restricted knowledge only to holders or third parties authorized under Law 1581 of 2012.
+Principle of Restricted Access and Circulation: processing is subject to limitations derived from the nature of personal data, in accordance with the provisions of Law 1581 of 2012 and the Constitution.
+In this regard, processing can only be done by persons authorized by the holder and/or by people provided for by law.
+With the exception of public information, TWC will not make personal data available on the internet or other mass disclosure or communication media, unless access is technically controllable to provide restricted knowledge only to holders or third parties authorized according to Law 1581 of 2012.

-Security principle: TWC will handle the subject data in compliance with Law 1581 of 2012, employing the necessary technical, human, and administrative measures to ensure security in the records, preventing their alteration, loss, consultation, unauthorized access, or fraudulent use.
+Principle of Security: TWC will manage the information subject to processing referred to in Law 1581 of 2012 with the necessary technical, human, and administrative measures to secure the records, prevent their alteration, loss, unauthorized or fraudulent consultation, use, or access.

-Confidentiality principle: all persons involved in the processing of personal data that are not public in nature are required to guarantee the confidentiality of the information, even after the end of their relationship with any tasks involving such processing, being able to supply or communicate personal data only when this corresponds to the development of activities authorized in Law 1581 of 2012 and under its terms.
+Principle of Confidentiality: all people involved in the processing of personal data that is not of a public nature are obliged to guarantee the confidentiality of the information, even after their relationship with any of the tasks comprising the processing has ended.
+They may only supply or communicate personal data when this corresponds to the development of activities authorized by Law 1581 of 2012 under its terms.

-TWC will request authorization in such a way that the information holder provides prior, express, and informed consent for the processing to which their personal data is subject.
+TWC will request authorization in such a way that the information holder gives their prior, express, and informed consent for the processing their personal data is subjected to.

-Authorization can also be obtained from unequivocal actions of the data holder, which reasonably allow concluding that they consented to the processing of their information.
-Such actions must clearly express the will to authorize the processing.
+Authorization may also be obtained from unequivocal conduct of the data holder, which allows reasonably concluding that they granted their consent for the processing of their information.
+Such conduct must clearly manifest the will to authorize the processing.

-The holder's consent may be obtained by any means that can be queried later, such as written, verbal, virtual communication, or by unequivocal actions.
+The consent of the holder can be obtained by any means that can be objected to further consultation, such as written, verbal, virtual communication, or unequivocal conduct.

-By its nature and social purpose, TWC receives, collects, records, preserves, stores, elaborates, modifies, reports, consults, delivers, transmits, transfers, shares, and eliminates personal information, for which it obtains the prior authorization of the holder.
+Due to its nature and social purpose, TWC receives, collects, registers, preserves, stores, elaborates, modifies, reports, consults, delivers, transmits, transfers, shares, and deletes personal information, for which it obtains the prior authorization of the holder.

-The consent granted to TWC by the information holders allows, among other things, the following purposes: offering and supplying information about products and services, as well as consulting, reporting, and updating their data with information and risk operators; updating contractual relationships and fulfilling agreed obligations.
+The authorization given to TWC by the holders of the information allows, among other things, carrying out the following purposes: offering and providing information about products and services, as well as consulting, reporting, and updating data with information and risk operators; updating current contractual relationships and complying with agreed obligations.

 Sensitive Data